jimbike/rapidsnordic/rapidsnordic-astro/src/content/races/2025-12-11-proctor-invite.md

 - **Race Start:** 11:00 AM

 ### What to Bring
-- Skate skis (waxed at Dec 10 wax session)
+- Skate skis & Poles (waxed at Dec 10 wax session)
 - Racing suit or team uniform
 - Warm-ups and extra layers
 - Water and snacks
-- Spare pole tips/baskets

 ### Course Information
 The Grand Avenue Nordic trails offer a challenging mix of terrain perfect for the season opener.
 Athletes should be prepared for both technical descents and sustained climbs.